-- That people sometimes behave differently online, including by pretending to be someone they are not - That the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online, including when we are anonymous - The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them - How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met - How information and data is shared and used online - What sorts of boundaries are appropriate in friendships with peers and others (including in a digital context) - How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know
+- That people sometimes behave differently online, including by pretending to be someone they are not - That the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online, including when we are anonymous - The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them - How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met - How information and data is shared and used online - What sorts of boundaries are appropriate in friendships with peers and others (including in a digital context) - How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know - How information and data is generated, collected, shared and used online - How to identify harmful behaviours online (including bullying, abuse or harassment) and how to report, or find support, if they have been affected by those behaviours - How people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (in all contexts, including online)

-The safe use of social media and the internet will also be covered in PHSE where relevant.
+The safe use of social media and the internet will also be covered in other subjects where relevant.
 Where necessary, teaching about safeguarding, including online safety, will be adapted for vulnerable children, victims of abuse and some students with SEND.